-This bill proposes to amend Title 44, Chapter 10, Article 5 of the Arizona Revised Statutes by adding Section 44-1483, which establishes new requirements for child-directed applications.
+This bill proposes to amend Title 44 of the Arizona Revised Statutes by adding a new section, 44-1483, which establishes regulations for child-directed applications.
 Under the new law, starting January 1, 2026, these applications must implement measures to prevent the display of inappropriate and mature advertisements.
-The criteria for determining whether an application is child-directed include factors such as subject matter, visual content, use of animated characters, age of models, and any audio content.
+The criteria for determining whether an application is child-directed will include factors such as subject matter, visual content, use of animated characters, age of models, and any audio content.

-Additionally, the bill imposes a civil penalty of up to $100,000 for violations of these advertising restrictions and designates the Attorney General as the enforcer of this section.
-It also defines key terms such as "application platform," "child-directed application," and "inappropriate and mature advertisement," which includes content related to violence, explicit language, sexual content, and substance use.
-The new provisions aim to enhance protections for children in digital advertising.
+Additionally, the bill imposes a civil penalty of up to $100,000 for non-compliance with these advertising restrictions and designates the Attorney General as the enforcer of this section.
+Definitions for key terms such as "application platform," "child-directed application," and "inappropriate and mature advertisement" are also provided to clarify the scope of the law.
+Overall, the bill aims to enhance protections for children in digital advertising by establishing clear guidelines and penalties for violations.

 Statutes affected: